Topromm/Luna/README.md

-## DISCLAIMER: This project has been discontinued, though I might return to it later.
+## DISCLAIMER: This project has been discontinued and some parts of it might not be up to date.

 # Luna